ruirodri01/tt_py_auto_gui/README.md

 # PyAutoGUI Automation Script Example

-This repository contains a Python script that automates several tasks on a Windows machine using the PyAutoGUI library.
-The script opens Notepad, writes the current time, takes screenshots, interacts with the Windows Start menu, and closes applications automatically.
+This repository contains a Python script that automates some tasks on a Windows machine using the PyAutoGUI library.

 ## Features